analysethatdata-hub/GlobalSuperStore-SQL-Analysis-/README.md

 ## Author - analysethatdata

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio, showcasing the SQL skills essential for data analysis.